 When choosing photos, you’ll want to search for certain elements.
 These will directly correspond to the seven steps above.
 You want to ensure that your subject is framed nicely, and doesn’t have part of their head cut off.
 You’ll also want to ensure that they stand out nicely from the background, and that they are in focus.
 It’s all right if the background is out-of-focus, as that will help your subject to stand out in the foreground.

 If you want to have only one photograph on your phone case, choose one with a vertical orientation.
-But, if you want to have three pics, one on top of each other, it’s best if all three are of a horizontal orientation, like in the
+But, if you want to have three pics, one on top of each other, it’s best if all three are of a horizontal orientation.

 Also view the lighting in your photograph.
 Remember that your photo will be printed onto a phone case, which means it may not look 100% like it’s going to look on your computer screen.
 So, darkened regions may appear darker, while overexposed regions may appear brighter.